justusthane/justusthane.github.io/tech/editing-pixel-art-in-photoshop/index.md

 Once you've made all your desired changes, the only thing left to do is scale back up!

-Again use the Image Size window, and again make sure to select the Nearest Neighbor resample mode, and return your art to its original size&mdash;or whatever size you want!
+Again use the Image Size window, and again make sure to select the Nearest Neighbor resample mode, and return your art to its original size&mdash;or whatever size you want.
 Since there will be no loss of quality scaling up, the sky is the limit!

 ![](scaleup.png)